College Football Playoff rankings: Week 12 Top 25 scores, schedule | NCAA.com

-It's another busy week for college football.
-Below, find the College Football Playoff rankings Top 25 scores and schedule.
+It was another busy week in college football.
+Below, you can find the College Football Playoff rankings Top 25 scores, results and schedule.

-There are two big games this week between two ranked teams: No. 3 Notre Dame vs. No. 12 Syracuse and No. 15 Texas vs. No. 16 Iowa State.
+No. 3 Notre Dame routed No. 12 Syracuse in one of the week's biggest games.
+No. 11 UCF also remained undefeated, beating No. 24 Cincinnati 38-13.

 College Football Playoff rankings: Week 12 Top 25 scores, schedule